andreas-seiderer/Eventerpretor/Readme.md

 * This software is not intended to provide the same functionality as Node-RED or other flow-based frameworks!

 ## General Features
-* Complex Event Processor written in Kotlin
+* lightweight Complex Event Processor written in Kotlin
 * threadsafe data transport between threaded nodes
 * functions for easier prototyping
 * low memory consumption (limited by Java's garbage collector)